kspruthviraj/NLP-with-sentiment-analysis-topic-modelling-text-generation/README.md

 # NLP-with-sentiment-analysis-topic-modelling-text-generation.
-### Thanks to Alice Zhao for a nice tutorial https://www.youtube.com/watch?v=xvqsFTUsOmc

 Our goal in this project is to look at transcripts of various comedians and note their similarities and differences.